Homework 1

 Question 3

 For this question, you will estimate two regressions.
 First, you will estimate a model to explain a woman’s wages using characteristics pertaining to her and/or her husband.
 Second, estimate the same model using only the subset of women with non-zero wages.
-At the end, use functions from the modelsummary
+At the end, use functions from the modelsummary package to present the results.

-- Estimate a model where a woman’s wages is a function of factors pertaining to her and/or her husband.
-You may use any variable, or combination of variables, except for the variable that indicates whether a woman is employed.
+1. In the next question, you will be tasked with estimating a model to explain wages for women using information about the women and their husbands.
+You may use any variable, or combination of variables, included in the data except for the variable that indicates whether a woman is employed.
 For each variable you choose to include in the model, provide a short rationale for why you believe it belongs, and the effect you anticipate it having on wages.
 (2 Points)

-Interpret the coefficients in the regressions.
+3. Interpret the coefficients in the regressions.
 (2 Points)

 Question 4